Contact Benenden Hospital

 During the procedure you will be lying on the table inside the scanner.
 It is important you lie as still as possible to enable us to achieve the best possible images.
 Please contact us on the number on your appointment letter if you think Claustrophobia may be a problem for you.
 There may be other options available, depending on the type of scan, and area to be scanned.

-The scanner is a large hollow cylinder, which is open at both ends.
 The area of your body to be scanned needs to be in the centre of the scanner, so you may enter it head or feet first, and parts of your body may remain outside the scanner.
 Yow will be given a buzzer to hold which you can press anytime to stop the scan if necessary.
-If you feel claustrophobic during the scan, you tell the Radiographer immediately.
+If you feel claustrophobic during the scan, you can tell the Radiographer immediately.

 You will experience no pain during the scan, but some patients feel uncomfortable having to lie still for up to half an hour.
 You will hear quite loud mechanical sounds from the MRI scanner and will be offered headphones or earplugs to wear.
 Your Radiographer can see and hear you at all times during your scan and will be able to talk to you throughout the scan using an intercom.
 For some MRI scans an injection of special contrast media (dye) may be needed to ensure we get the clearest scan.
 This depends on the area being scanned and what we need to see.
 A small percentage of people may have a minor reaction to this injection.
 If you have any concerns about this, please contact us on the number on your appointment letter.